jdillard/murder-mystery/source/content/assets/_index.md

 title: "Assets"
 ---

-This section contains all printable assets for the murder mystery game, including clue packs that are distributed to guests during gameplay.
+This section contains all printable assets for the murder mystery game.